Aminocd/passencrypt/README.md

 	https://docs.google.com/forms/d/1ImfZgzjiamALIIH1Bx6qiRnEbKrHoNTIVqp0s8lpgUk/viewform

 	When finished creating the form, click on the 'View Responses' tab.
-In the responses spreadsheet that opens, click Tools->Script editor at the top to open the script generator window.
+In the responses spreadsheet that opens, click on row 2, right-click, and click 'Insert 1 above'.
+In cell A2, type 0.
+This is the increment field.
+Next, click Tools->Script editor at the top to open the script generator window.

-6. Create five script files: trunctLog_PE, sendHttpPostAll_PE, truncateTable, sendHttpPost_PE, increment_PE, and in each copy the content found in the script file of the same name found in the Google_Scripts directory in this repository.
+6. Create five script files: trunctLog_PE, sendHttpPostAll_PE, truncateTable_PE, sendHttpPost_PE, increment_PE, and in each copy the content found in the script file of the same name found in the Google_Scripts directory in this repository.
 Change the references to kianoo.com/passencrypt/ in the source script files to your own domain name.

 7. From the same script generator window, click Resources->'All your triggers' to open up the trigger setting window.